 - Budget and timeline: explicit deadlines, time zones, and financial limits.

 For repeatable tasks, create Standard Operating Procedures (SOPs) to ensure consistent results.
-An SOP is one of the best investments you can make to scale reliable work.
+An SOP is one of the best investments to scale reliable work.
+Learn more about building SOPs in our SOP playbook.

 Spending five extra minutes on a detailed brief is often the biggest time-saver when working with a VA.